microsoft/vscode-docs/docs/languages/powershell.md

 - Code snippets
 - IntelliSense for cmdlets and more
 - Rule-Based analysis provided by PowerShell Script Analyzer
-- "Go to definition" of cmdlets and variables
+- **Go to Definition** of cmdlets and variables
 - Find references of cmdlets and variables
 - Document and Workspace symbol discovery
 - Run selected section of PowerShell code using `kbstyle(F8)`
 - Launch online help for the symbol under the cursor using `kbstyle(Ctrl + F1)`
 - Local script debugging and basic interactive console support
-- Enable ISE mode using `kbstyle(Ctrl + Shift + P)` then search for "Enable ISE Mode"
+- Enable ISE mode using `kb(workbench.action.showCommands)` then search for "Enable ISE Mode"

 ### Debugging